 Companion Marketing Pieces

 Direct mail marketing works best when it is used in conjunction with other marketing mediums.
 Organizations see a boost in response rate in their campaigns when they are combined with another touchpoint.
-Try incorporating other traditional marketing methods, such as radio ads or billboards, digital marketing efforts, such as social media or email marketing, or a combination of both to see optimal results.
+Try incorporating other traditional marketing methods, such as radio ads or billboards, digital marketing efforts, such as social media or email marketing using agencies such as Bright Valley Marketing as an example, or a combination of both to see optimal results.

 Many companies who send out direct mail postcards stop after one attempt.
 Customers rarely purchase after a single touch point; sometimes, it can take as many as 20 touch points before a consumer decides to make the purchase, or even to just respond!
 It’s critical to continue to send warm prospects messages through multiple mediums until they respond – just be sure to change up the message.